A product roadmap is a tool to help you lay out the vision and strategic direction of your product over time.

-Above all, you should be sure to only include information that is absolutely necessary.
-Every extra piece of information you add to your roadmap will add an element of complexity and confusion, and may actually distract you from discussing (and deciding on!) the right things.
+Above all, you should be sure to only include information that is necessary.
+Every extra piece of information you add to your roadmap will add an element of complexity and confusion and may actually distract you from discussing (and deciding on!) the right things.

 If in doubt, keep it simple.

-Purpose-built roadmapping tools will allow you to filter your roadmap to make sure that you’re only showing relevant information to each type of audience.
+Purpose-built roadmapping tools will allow you to filter your roadmap to ensure that you’re only showing relevant information to each type of audience.